-scope and limitations of RTP topology control (clause 9); and
+scope and limitations of RTP topology control (clause 9);

-an H.248 package for basic RTP topology control (clause 10).
+an H.248 package for basic RTP topology control (clause 10); and

+package independent procedures for RTP topology control (clause 11).

 This Recommendation may be useful in scenarios where an MG supports multiple RTP topologies and/or multiple RTP/RTCP services which may lead to ambiguous behaviour.
 In these scenarios a H.248 profile specification may use the package in this Recommendation to alleviate this behaviour.